Thursday, February 28, 2013

 My pal said it best, I'm out working trying to make things better for her, but while I'm out, my heart is back home.
 And my heart was hurting back home and there was nothing I could do about it.
 AWFUL.

 So parent teacher conference.
 Apparently while I was gone, BG quit listening to her teacher and started hitting.
-There's more, but that's all on her so... she can tell if you she wants.
+There's more, but that's all on her so... she can tell you if she wants.
 Mr. P and I are at a point where most of the time, we're lost.
 This disciplining a toddler thing? not for the faint of heart.
 Most of the time, we have zero clue what we're doing.
 And this hitting thing?
 I'm lost.

 I wanted to chalk it up to "Mom's out of town"/ "it's Valentines Week and I'm all hopped up on sugar", but so far, it's continued into this week.
 Nice huh?